phoebe-leong/clock/README.md

 # Clock

 This repository is a clock.
 That's it.
-It tells the time, and looks nice. ⏰
+It tells the time and looks nice. ⏰